Hillel the Elder: The Oral Law

 A gentile came to Shammai and asked how many Torahs there were.
 Shammai answered "two": the written Torah and the Oral Torah.
 The gentile did not believe him and asked to be converted on condition he only had to learn the written Torah.
 Shammai sent him away.
 The gentile went to Hillel who converted him and then started teaching him the Torah(s).
 He started with teaching him the Hebrew alphabet: the first letter is "Aleph", the next letter is "bet", etc. The next day, Hillel taught him: the first letter is "Tav", the next letter is "shin", etc. (the alphabet backwards).
 The convert said that this was different to what he had been taught the previous day.
 Hillel replied that in the same way you need an oral teaching to learn the written alphabet, so you need an oral explanation to understand the written Torah.

 The Golden Rule

 The comparative response to the challenge of a prospective convert who asked that the Torah be explained to him while he stood on one foot, illustrates the character differences between Shammai and Hillel.
 Shammai dismissed the man.
 Hillel gently chided the man:

 "What is hateful to you, do not do to your fellow: this is the whole Torah; the rest is the explanation; go and learn."

-This rule is commonly called the Golden Rule, which has been practiced to this day by a wide range of peoples, including through Christianity, the Enlightenment Age, and Kant's categorical imperative.
+This rule is commonly called the Golden Rule, which has been practiced to this day by a wide range of peoples, including through Confucianism, Christianity, the Enlightenment Age, and Kant's categorical imperative.